Ingredients

 Usually made for Purim (a Jewish holiday) by Jewish Iraqis.

-A great advantage of the Ba’ba Ta’mar pastry: If you didn’t eat all of them right away you can freeze them.
+A great advantage of the Ba’ba Ta’mar pastry: If you don’t eat all of them right away you can freeze them.

 Steps